newlight77/kata-legacy-excelservice/README.md

 Here are the steps :

-1. Open-Close Principe : unit test before refactoring
+1. Refactoring : unit test before refactoring
 2. Clean Code : cleaner unit test
 3. Clean Code : smaller methods in ExportCampaignService
 4. Single Responsibility Principle : applied to Campaign and Survey resources
 5. Builder pattern : split ExportCampaignService
 6. Builder pattern : cleaner
 7. Builder pattern to Fluent Builder

 This may help if you would like to practice and go through all those steps.